bgalalrn/training01/.github/pull_request_template.md

 ## Are you ready to merge your code?
 Following checklist is to help you in making sure that your code updates are following LRN standards.

 Please update following checklist by adding X in square brackets [X].

+**Note:** *If you feel that you have missed any of the following criteria then discard this pull request and please go back and update your code first and then create a new pull request.*

 ### Self Review